Ceiling lamp with 1 bulb in wrought iron 1980s

 Description

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign.
+This period imposed a strong resemblance and references to Roman and Greek ornamentation.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Lion paws, eagle heads – these are common features in Renaissance style.
+Currently, many global brands reproduce furniture made in this style, inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character depending on the nation.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details